If you do not have a tenant for Microsoft Dynamics 365 Business Central, you can sign up for a free trial.

 |Use Maximum Commission Limits||You can define maximum amounts that will be paid as commission per period.
 This can limit the commission a salesperson can receive per period based on different filter criteria.
 If you do not anticipate using this feature, please make sure that this is not checked.|

 When initially setting up your new Commission Management System, you most likely have already salespeople assigned to your customers.
 NAV-X Commission Management allows the definition of an unlimited amount of salespeople responsible for a customer.
 Therefore, this functionality is provided for you to be able to use the existing salesperson assignment as the default salesperson for your existing customers.
 A salesperson commission split is defined for each customer with the salesperson defined in the “Salesperson Code” on the Customer Card.
 The split percentage is defined as 100 %.

 Process > Recalculate Sales Document Commissions

 After setting up all commission splits and commission rates for your salespeople, you might want to add the commissions to your existing sales documents.
 You can use this report to calculate commissions for all or a subset of the existing sales documents.
 Learn more about recalculating sales document commissions.

 After setting up all commission splits and commission rates for your salespeople, you might want to add the commissions to your posted sales documents.
 You can use this report to calculate commissions for all or a subset of the posted sales documents.
 Learn more about recalculating posted sales document commissions.

 You can access this documentation directly from within Business Central.

 Help > Start Product Tour

-NAV-X Commissions includes a product tour that can be used in your sandbox environment to walk through some of the features of NAV-X Commissions.
+NAV-X Commission Management includes a product tour that can be used in your sandbox environment to walk through some of the features of NAV-X Commission Management.
 You can start the product tour from here.
 Learn more about the Product Tour.